 You can check out the history here: https://seatonvillage.ca/traffic-safety/

 Part 1) Walkabout to actively discuss current scheme and challenges, including concerns around intersections, gridlock etc

-Meeting time: 6:00pm @ the NW corner of Barton St and Palmerston Ave, just north of Palmerston Square
+Meeting time: 6:00pm @ the NW corner of Barton and Palmerston Aves, just north of Palmerston Square

 Part 2) Aprox 7:00pm – Inside meeting to continue discussion where it is warm, dry and bright!
 St Albans Boys’ and Girls’ Club: 843 Palmerston Ave, upstairs in the AV room.
-It is a rinky dinky space…but that’s all that seems available in these parts J …for free = what is affordable!
+It is a teeny space…but that’s all that seems available in these parts…for free = what is affordable!

-Confirmed guests Included: VP Palmerston School Vicky Xenikakins, Interim Trustee Briony Glassco, Ward 20 staff member Brent Gilliard, Arshad Nazir, Transportation Technician for City (absent), Area residents, SVRA members.
+Confirmed guests Included: VP Palmerston School Vicky Xenikakis, Interim Trustee Briony Glassco, Ward 20 staff member Brent Gilliard, Arshad Nazir, Transportation Technician for City (absent), Area residents, SVRA members.

 Invited guests included: Terri Chu, Albert Koehl, Joe Cressy, Daryl Christoff and yourselves – candidates with signs in Seaton Village.
 We appreciate this may not be the most democratic route.
 Furthermore, we sincerely apologise for the late notice and the last minute invitation to the event.
 We debated including candidates for some time unsure HOW to ensure fairness issuing invitations as well as if questioning whether having candidates present might shift the focus from Barton St traffic and safety concerns.

 Also invited were police reps from 14 Division – the police/Enforcement are crucial to successful resolution